The Next Generation of Immuno-Oncology

 The Therapeutic Engine

-AI is integrated throughout development from the discovery of new tumor restricted antigens to an investigative new drug (IND).
-AI has accelerated the identification of Synergy IMT’s platform class of tumor targets.
-AI software to design and optimize therapeutic molecular architecture and assist in epitope mapping, is a core preclinical development process.
-Modular designs with different functional moieties are engineered that include antibody, ligand and recombinant protein domains.
-Comparative studies are conducted to identify and focus on candidates with the greatest potency and promise of a safe and durable antitumor response.
+AI is integrated throughout discovery and development.
+It has accelerated the identification of Synergy IMT’s platform tumor targets, to design and optimize therapeutic molecular architecture and assist in epitope mapping.
+Modular therapeutic designs with different functional moieties are engineered that include antibody, ligand and recombinant protein domains.
+Comparative studies are conducted to identify and focus on candidates with the greatest potency and promise of inducing a safe and durable antitumor response.

 Modality Suite: Monospecific Antibodies, ADCs and Recombinant Proteins

-Monospecific antibodies, antibody drug conjugates (ADCs) and recombinant protein candidates, that target these tumor antigens and/or their activity, demonstrate very significant tumor growth inhibition in animal tumor models.
+Monospecific antibodies, antibody drug conjugates (ADCs) and recombinant protein candidates, that target these tumor antigens, sTA, and/or their activity, demonstrate very significant tumor growth inhibition in animal tumor models.

 Bi- and Tri-specific Antibodies and TCEs

-Bispecific and tri-specific antibodies, including T cell receptor engagers (TCEs), T cell co-stimulators and immune checkpoint inhibitors, have been created that potently kill a broad range of tumor cell types.
+Bispecific and tri-specific antibodies, including T cell receptor engagers (TCEs), T cell co-stimulators and immune checkpoint inhibitors, have been created that target sTA and potently kill a broad range of tumor cell types.

 Docking of Synergy IMT B7H3 specific antibody showing a subset of CDR H-bond contacts.